telecmi/piopiy_python/README.md

 ## Overview

 Piopiy API provides a comprehensive Python SDK for managing and controlling voice interactions using our PCMO Actions.
-This SDK allows developers to integrate voice functionalities such as making calls, playing audio, recording, and more into their Python applications.
+This SDK allows developers to integrate voice functionalities such as making calls,bi-directional streaming for conversational AI, playing audio, recording, and more into their Python applications.

 ## PCMO Features